mrjackyliang/transmission-vpn/README.md

 4. Check __Enable Multiple Gateways__
 5. Click __OK__ then __Apply__.

-NOTE: Once this setting is enabled, you will not need to restart the script.
+NOTE: Once this setting is enabled, you do not need to re-run the script.
 The internet for Transmission will start working immediately.